Vivian Cook (linguist): Career

 In the early 1990s he proposed the multi-competence approach to second-language acquisition.
 Multi-competence is "the knowledge of two languages in one mind", and it holds that those who know more than one language have different minds from those with only one language, because knowing two languages changes the way people use their first language, and even the way they think.
 These multicompetent individuals should be called "L2 users" (pronounced "L two users") rather than "second language learners", because the word "second" has negative connotations, and the word "learner" should only be applied to those who are learning a language (just like a native speaker is not called a "first language learner").
 All human beings have the potential for becoming multi-competent, so monolinguals are not indicative of what the human mind can achieve.
 This has implications for language learners and teachers, for instance the purpose of L2 learning is to become a multicompetent user of more than one language, not to become a copycat of a native speaker of another language; the native speaker is not the best L2 teacher; L2 learners are allowed to use their first language in the classroom.
 Also, teachers and learners must bear in mind that L2 learning changes how people think.
 In a paper dated 1997 Cook first argued that knowledge of more than one language can change how people think.
 He then provided evidence in the first ever workshop devoted to the topic (workshop on "Bilingual Cognition", 2002, within the European Second Language Association conference) and showcased research from a variety of disciplines and languages in his latest edited volume.

 Cook also researched writing systems, especially the English one.
 He published a textbook about English orthography, co-edited a volume on how people read and write a second language, and was editor of the journal Writing Systems Research (with Jyotsna Vaid and Benedetta Bassetti).
 In 2004, he published a book called Accomodating Brocolli in the Cemetary: Or, Why Can't Anybody Spell?, which explains English orthography to layreaders.

-Cook gave talks in Europe, China, Japan, Korea, Malaysia, Singapore, Gaza, Iran, Israel, Canada and the U.S..
+Cook gave talks in Europe, Cuba, China, Japan, Korea, Malaysia, Singapore, Gaza, Iran, Israel, Canada and the U.S..